dseeler/bank-xp-value/README.md

 Calculates your banked xp across 9 skills and dynamically displays results in a single, condensed overlay.
 To ensure consistency, xp rates are fixed to the best/most popular use.
 Optional item xp tooltips are also included.

-As of version 1.1, skill-bar tooltips also include your potential level for a skill (current xp + banked xp).
-This feature is configurable under "Show potential levels".
+As of version 1.1, skill-bar tooltips also include the number of available level-ups.
+This feature is configurable under "Show level-ups".

 ## Banked xp viewer
 ![bank-xp-value](/assets/bank-xp-value.gif)